-During 2013, the Facility Monitoring program monitored 127 wells during 225 individual sampling events.
+During 2014, the Facility Monitoring program monitored 125 wells during 223 individual sampling events.
 No new impacts to groundwater quality were discovered during the year.
-The CERCLA groundwater monitoring program monitored 653 monitoring wells during 2,590 individual groundwater sampling events.
-Sixtyfive temporary wells were also installed as part of this program.
+The CERCLA groundwater monitoring program monitored 631 monitoring wells during 1,514 individual groundwater sampling events.
+Sixty-seven temporary wells were also installed as part of this program.
 Detailed descriptions and maps related to the groundwater monitoring programs can be found in SER Volume II, Groundwater Status Report.

-Highlights of the groundwater monitoring programs for 2013 include:
+Highlights of the groundwater monitoring programs for 2014 include:

 - Significant reductions in contaminant concentrations continue to be observed in a number of on- and off-site areas.
-As a result, the OU I South Boundary Treatment System, OU III Industrial Park Treatment System, OU III North Street Treatment System, and the HFBR Tritium Pump and Recharge System were shut down and placed in standby mode. - Monitoring results indicated that the OU III Industrial Park East Treatment System, which was placed in standby mode in late 2009, met its cleanup objectives.
-As a result, the treatment system was decommissioned in 2013. - Monitoring results indicate that the North Street East Treatment System has met its cleanup objectives.
-A Petition for Shutdown will be submitted to the regulatory agencies in early 2014. - Natural attenuation monitoring of the remaining portion of the OU V VOC plume was concluded in 2013 after verification that all VOC concentrations had attenuated to levels below applicable NYS AWQS.
-The monitoring requirements for completing this program were documented in the Petition to Discontinue Operable Unit V Groundwater Monitoring (BNL 2012).
+As a result, the OU I South Boundary Treatment System, OU III Industrial Park Treatment System, and the HFBR Tritium Pump and Recharge System were shut down 2013, and were in standby mode during 2014. - Although the North Street Treatment System was placed in standby mode in 2013, the system was restarted in June 2014 due to a rebound in VOC concentrations above the cleanup goal in several monitoring wells. - Monitoring results indicate that the North Street East Treatment System has met its cleanup objectives.
+Following regulatory agency approval of a Petition for Shutdown (BNL 2014), the system was placed in a standby mode in June 2014. - Groundwater characterization work in the off-site Industrial Park area identified a deep zone of VOC contamination, with total VOC concentrations up to 268 μ g/L. Because this deeper zone of contamination cannot be effectively remediated using the existing Industrial Park Treatment System, two deeper extraction wells were installed during 2014.
+The new extraction wells will begin operating in January 2015.